-The "short" tests only take a few minutes on a 16 core machine.
+If time allows, the "short" stochastic tests should also be run.
+The "short" tests each take a few minutes each on a 16 core machine, totally around 1 hour depending on the platform.
 You can run these tests using the command below in the build directory:

 '''

-ctest -R short # Run the tests with "short" in their name
+ctest -R short -LE unstable # Run the tests with "short" in their name.

+Exclude any known unstable tests.

 '''